Everything You Need to Know About This Tiny Breed

 Why Size Matters for Chihuahua Care

 The size of a chihuahua directly affects almost every aspect of their care.
-Their tiny stomachs mean they need to eat smaller, more frequent meals to avoid blood sugar crashes.
+Understanding the size of a chihuahua means understanding that their tiny stomachs need to eat smaller, more frequent meals to avoid blood sugar crashes.
 Their small bodies lose heat quickly, making them vulnerable to cold weather in ways that larger dogs simply are not.
 Their delicate bones mean that falls from heights that would be trivial for a bigger dog can cause fractures.
 Even the size of their toys and food kibble needs to be appropriate for their miniature mouths.

 I adjust everything in my home for Pepper’s size.
 She has ramps to get on furniture, her food is a small breed formula with tiny kibble, and she wears a harness instead of a collar because her small trachea is susceptible to collapse from collar pressure.
 These are not excessive precautions, they are the baseline of responsible care for a dog this small.
 For more on keeping small chihuahuas healthy, read our guide on caring for chihuahua puppies.